-The applicant or any other person(objector) may appeal the Licensing Act 2003 Sub Committee's decision within 21 days beginning with the day on which the Appellant is notified.
+The applicant or any other party may appeal the Licensing Act 2003 Sub Committee's decision within 21 days beginning with the day on which the Appellant is notified of the decision.
 All/any appeals must be lodged with the Magistrates' Court.
 Parties should be aware that they MAY incur an Adverse Costs Order should they bring an appeal.

-Contact: Senior Licensing Officer
+Contact: Senior Licensing Officer Email: lorraineneale@maidstone.gov.uk

-Email: lorraineneale@maidstone.gov.uk